openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If a scope value related to Credential issuance and the `authorization_details` request parameter containing objects of type `openid_credential` are both present in a single request, the Credential Issuer MUST interpret these individually.
 However, if both request the same Credential type, then the Credential Issuer MUST follow the request as given by the authorization details object.

-### Additional Request Parameters
+### Additional Request Parameters {#additional_request_parameters}

 This specification defines the following request parameters that can be supplied in an Authorization Request:

 * `wallet_issuer`: OPTIONAL.
 String containing the Wallet's identifier.
-The Credential Issuer can use the discovery process defined in [@!SIOPv2] to determine the Wallet's capabilities and endpoints, using `wallet_issuer` value as an Issuer Identifier referred to in [@!SIOPv2].
+The Credential Issuer can use the discovery process defined in [@!SIOPv2] to determine the Wallet's capabilities and endpoints, using the `wallet_issuer` value as the Issuer Identifier referred to in [@!SIOPv2].
 This is RECOMMENDED in Dynamic Credential Requests.
 * `user_hint`: OPTIONAL.
-String containing an opaque End-User hint the Wallet MAY use in subsequent callbacks to optimize the End-User's experience.
+String containing an opaque End-User hint that the Wallet MAY use in subsequent callbacks to optimize the End-User's experience.
 This is RECOMMENDED in Dynamic Credential Requests.
 * `issuer_state`: OPTIONAL.
 String value identifying a certain processing context at the Credential Issuer.
 A value for this parameter is typically passed in a Credential Offer from the Credential Issuer to the Wallet (see (#credential_offer)).
 This request parameter is used to pass the `issuer_state` value back to the Credential Issuer.

 Note: When processing the Authorization Request, the Credential Issuer MUST take into account that the `issuer_state` is not guaranteed to originate from this Credential Issuer in all circumstances.
 It could have been injected by an attacker.

 ### Pushed Authorization Request

-Use of Pushed Authorization Requests is RECOMMENDED to ensure confidentiality, integrity, and authenticity of the request data and to avoid issues due to large requests sizes.
+Use of Pushed Authorization Requests is RECOMMENDED to ensure confidentiality, integrity, and authenticity of the request data and to avoid issues caused by large requests sizes.

 Below is a non-normative example of a Pushed Authorization Request: